Christopher Senyonjo: Marriage and children

-In 1959 he married his first wife Ruth Nakanwagi, returning to work 17 days later; that same day she was killed by a poisonous snake in her garden.
+In 1959 he married his first wife, Ruth Nakanwagi, returning to work 17 days later; that same day she was killed by a venomous snake in her garden.

-In 1963 he met his second wife Mary while she was working as a schoolteacher at Ndejje Demonstration School.
+In 1963 he met his second wife, Mary, while she was working as a schoolteacher at Ndejje Demonstration School.
 They were married in December of that year.
 Mary later received cataract surgery in the United States while Senyonjo was speaking in Washington in 2011.

-Senyonjo is the father of seven children, and has adopted three.
+Senyonjo was the father of seven children, and adopted three.
 As of 2011, he was the grandfather of eight.
-He lives in Bukuto, a suburb of Kampala.
-Due to the revocation of his pension, he sustains himself on gifts from friends and his 10 children.
+He lived in Bukoto, a suburb of Kampala.
+Due to the revocation of his pension, he sustained himself on gifts from friends and his 10 children.

+Death

+Senyonjo died on 19 July 2026 at the age of 94.

 Religious training and service

-After the tragic death of his first wife in 1959, Senyonjo began attending church in remembrance of her.
+After the death of his first wife in 1959, Senyonjo began attending church in remembrance of her.
 In 1960 he enrolled as a private candidate for the Uganda Advanced Certificate of Education, majoring in divinity.
 After consulting with his mother and his best friend, Hannington Kintu, he stated he had a dream of a candle that could not be extinguished, which he took as an affirmation of his calling to religious service.
 He began a three-year diploma course at Buwalasi Theological College in 1961, being ordained deacon two years later, after which he attended Union Theological Seminary in the United States.
-He was attached to an Episcopal Church of Epiphany and mentored by Hugh McCandlas for priest ordination, later performed by Bishop Donegan in 1964.
+He was attached to an Episcopal Church of the Epiphany and mentored by Hugh McCandlas for priest ordination, later performed by Bishop Donegan in 1964.
 He was ordained in the Cathedral of St. John the Divine in New York City.

 After returning to Uganda in 1968, Senyonjo was assigned to Theological College Mukuno.
 He taught on African traditional religion for four years.

-In 1973 he worked with a group of Roman Catholic, Seventh-day Adventist and Anglican priests to jointly translate the Bible into "modern Luganda".
+In 1973 he worked with a group of Roman Catholic, Seventh-day Adventist and Anglican clergy to jointly translate the Bible into "modern Luganda".

-He served in the Church of Uganda and was chosen to fill the vacant position of Bishop of the Diocese of West Buganda in 1974, a position he retained until his retirement in 1998.
+Senyonjo served in the Church of Uganda and was chosen to fill the vacant position of bishop of the Diocese of West Buganda in 1974, a position he retained until his retirement in 1998.

-In 1983 Senyonjo received the Doctor of Ministry degree from Hartford Theological Seminary, which provided key background for understanding issues of marriage and sexuality.
+In 1983, Senyonjo received a Doctor of Ministry degree from Hartford Theological Seminary, which provided key background for understanding issues of marriage and sexuality.

-Counseling practice
+Counselling practice

 After his retirement in 1998, Senyonjo opened a counselling practice, making use of education in human sexuality and marriage counselling.
 In the course of his practice, he spoke sympathetically with gay clients, who referred one another to him.
 In his Kampala counselling practice, he saw up to 10 patients a day, charging $2.50 per session.